DSpAST: Disentangled Representations for Spatial Audio Reasoning with Large Language Models: Experimental Evaluations

 \subsubsection{Experimental results}

 The results can be found in \Cref{tab:bat-performance}.
 Two observations can be made.
 First, using \ac{dspast} instead of SpatialAST as a tokenizer leads to better performance for all considered tasks.
-Second, single- and multi-stage training perform similarly across most tasks and audio encoders, except for the distance-based spatial reasoning task, where multi-stage training performs slightly better.
-However, since the overall performance difference between single-stage and multi-stage training is minimal, we propose using single-stage training to significantly reduce computational costs.
+Second, multi-stage training of BAT based on DSpAST does not offer any performance improvements.
+Therefore, we propose using single-stage training to reduce computational costs and maximize the resulting performance.